 The church is just a stone’s throw away from the Via del Corso, the ancient Via Flaminia which had been built in 220 BCE by the censor Gaius Flaminius.
-In 13 BCE, the Roman emperor Augustus built his Ara Pacis – the Altar of Peace – directly on this Via Flaminia (or the Via Lata, as its urban section was called).
-Pieces of it were found near the San Lorenzo in 1568, and the entire altar was extracted from under the Cinema Nuovo Olimpia, just south of the San Lorenzo, in the 1930s.
+Between 13 and 9 BCE, the Roman emperor Augustus built his Ara Pacis – the Altar of Peace – directly on this Via Flaminia (or the Via Lata, as its urban section was called).
+Pieces of it were found near the San Lorenzo in 1568, and the entire altar was extracted from under the Cinema Nuovo Olimpia, just south of the San Lorenzo, in the late 1930s.
 The Fascists reassembled what was left of the Ara Pacis and moved it to a location near the river Tiber, next to the Mausoleum of Augustus (which is a sorry heap of rubble nowadays).
 A little bit further to the south of the San Lorenzo we can find the Palazzo Montecitorio, the seat of the Camera dei Deputati, the Italian House of Commons.

 The Paleochristian church was restored on several occasions.
 Pope Paschalis II (1099-1118) ordered the church to be rebuilt after it had been damaged by the Normans during the Sack of Rome in 1084.
 This rebuilding was started in 1112 and led to the addition of the present campanile.
 When the church was completed, it was consecrated by Pope Anacletus II (1130-1138), who despite his popularity in Rome has gone down in the history books as an antipope (for the full story of his struggle with Pope Innocentius II, see Rome: Santa Maria in Trastevere).
 Anacletus’ consecration was ultimately felt to be invalid, and the church had to be re-consecrated in 1196 by the octogenarian but legitimate Pope Celestinus III (1191-1198).